Thursday, March 12 | 2:00pm ET | 1:00pm CT | 12:00pm MT | 11:00am PT

 Diversion has become a growing strategy in addressing homelessness.
 When integrated and implemented across the homelessness response system, it has proven to also be an effective intervention for resolving a family’s homelessness or housing instability.

 Thanks to the Family Homelessness Initiative at the Bill & Melinda Gates Foundation, we have research to show that diversion works.
 At our 2020 Funders Forum, we shared some of those evaluation findings.
 During this webinar, we’ll look at how communities in Washington state integrated diversion into coordinated entry at the systems level and how funding was structured in order to do so.

-Join us during this webinar to hear directly from Building Changes, which tested diversion strategies for families under the Bill & Melinda Gates Family Homelessness Initiative, learn about how they worked with Africatown to scale diversion strategies in Washington state, and how they worked with funders to make it happen.
-We’ll also hear from the Schultz Family Foundation and how they, as one of the funders in this work, understood the need to fund diversion at the systems level, not just a programmatic level, and how they helped drum up additional investments from other funders.
+Join us during this webinar to hear directly from Building Changes, which tested diversion strategies for families under the Bill & Melinda Gates Family Homelessness Initiative, and learn about how they worked with Africatown to scale diversion strategies in Washington state.
+We’ll also hear from the Schultz Family Foundation about how they understood the need to fund diversion at the systems level, not just a programmatic level, and how they helped brought other funders into this work and drummed up additional support.